Dust Yourself Off & Try Again: Famous Founder Failures

 Bill Gates and Traf-O-Data

-The man synonymous with Windows 95 and the greatest software launch in living history, Bill Gates, also failed at his first startup venture.
+The man synonymous with Windows 95 and the most significant software launch in living history, Bill Gates, also failed at his first startup venture.
 Yes, sure, he was 17 years old chronologically and 12 years old visually—but a failure is a failure.

 Bill Gates & Paul Allen, Lakeside School, 1970.